deldersveld/rDataTable/README.md

 ## NOTES
 * User-defined selections and filters are not preserved between sessions.
-When used in a report, the initial view will appear with all of the data specified under Values (defaults to 5 entries to page, no column filters, no search value).
+When used in a report, the initial view will appear with all of the data specified under Values (defaults to 5 entries to page, no in-visual filters applied, no search value).
 This limitation makes it a good exploratory but not necessarily a good explanatory visual.
 * Optimal visual height is **415px or greater**.

 ## Environments